German ambassador to China calls for release of bishop

-BEIJING (AP) — Germany’s ambassador to China has called on authorities to end the confinement of a Catholic bishop, seen as evidence of the suppression of the church within the officially atheistic country.
+BEIJING (AP) — The German ambassador to China on Tuesday called on authorities to end the apparent confinement of a Catholic bishop and said he is concerned by proposed changes to the country’s rules governing religion.

-Ambassador Michael Clauss says Bishop Shao Zhumin appears to be confined at home after having been forced to move to unknown locations four times in less than a year.
+Ambassador Michael Clauss said in a statement posted on the embassy’s website that Shao Zhumin appears to have been forced by authorities to move to unknown locations four times over the past year.
+Shao, who was recognized as a bishop by the pope but not by Beijing, now appears to be confined to his home.

-Clauss said in the statement posted to the German Embassy’s website Tuesday that Shao’s “full freedom of movement should be restored.”
+“His full freedom of movement should be restored,” Clauss said in the statement.

-Clauss also said he is concerned about proposed amendments to a regulation on religious affairs that activists say may be used to tighten restrictions.
+Shao was appointed in September by the Vatican as bishop in the eastern city of Wenzhou, which has a large Christian community.
+Ever since the officially atheistic communist state cut relations with the Holy See in the 1950s, the Vatican and Beijing have been at loggerheads over who has the right to name bishops in China and other issues governing the church.

 Most Read Stories